msteffan/fundamentals/03_a_computer_program/10_text_conditionals.md

 We've seen that we can perform arithmetic operations on numbers.
 We can also perform comparison operations on them.
-Using these operations, we can determine whether a number is bigger, smaller or equal to another number.
+Using these operations, we can determine whether a number is bigger, smaller, or equal to another number.
 We'll see why this is useful in little bit.
 Before that, let's explore comparison operators.

 Create a Ruby file called `scales.rb` and enter the following code into it.